wuba/react-native-echarts/blog/2023-03-10-using-wuba-react-native-echarts/index.md

 ### Step 3.
 Building an app on mobile devices

-Generate ios and android app package with command line. iOS is recommended to use the emulator (no need to match the certificate), while Android I was connected to the real machine.
+Generate ios and android app packages with a command line. iOS is recommended to use the emulator (no need to match the certificate), while Android I was connected to the real machine.

 ```
 yarn android
 yarn ios
 ```

-After generating the package, the app like the ones below is already installed on the phone, which means it is successful.
+After generating the package, the app like the one below is already installed on the phone, which means it is successful.

 ![picture](./expo-app.png)